Internships & Fellowships

 - Conduct research on national and global health and on emerging health issues (e.g. pandemic flu, obesity, women’s health, health disparities, disease prevention, mental health, bioterrorism)

-- Provide research and administrative support to the New America Foundation’s Health Policy Program and contribute to its activities and reports
+- Provide research and administrative support to New America’s Health Policy Program and contribute to its activities and reports

 - Assist in the preparation of scientific and health policy papers and news articles for publication and where appropriate, serve as co-author